holoviz/holoviz/doc/contributing.md

 2. that tag must be pushed (e.g. `git push origin v1.9.6a1`)

 And that's it, as soon as a new tag is pushed, the *Packages* and *Documentation* Github Actions get triggered, and start building the packages and the documentation, and deploy them.
+The two actions are split up into two jobs: `build` and `publish`.
+For the packaging action, after all packages are built, it will wait to ask for approval before publishing them.

 ```{note}
 Version tags must start with a lowercase `v` and have a period in them, e.g. `v2.0`, `v0.9.8` or `v0.1` and may include the [PEP440](https://peps.python.org/pep-0440/) prerelease identifiers of `a` (alpha), `b` (beta) or `rc` (release candidate) allowing tags such as `v2.0.a3`, `v0.9.8.b3` or `v0.1.rc5`.